SebCode37/Blockchain1-2/README.md

 ### DApp Development - TicTacToe

-- Engage in DApp development with a practical example: TicTacToe.
+- Engage in DApp development with a practical example: RockPaperScissors.
 - Understand how to create decentralized games on the blockchain.

 ### Software Architecture